tomeshnet/meshbot/README.md

     meshbot animate me <query> - The same thing as `image me`, except adds [snip] meshbot help - Displays all of the help commands that meshbot knows about.
     ...

+### Running meshbot on Matrix

+hubot can join a number of different chat platforms by using adapters.
+To use the matrix adapter you will need NodeJS version > 6.

+To install the [hubot-matrix](https://github.com/davidar/hubot-matrix) adapter run

+   % npm install hubot-matrix

+Set the login, password and host server (if not matrix) in system variables\
+   % export HUBOT_MATRIX_USER="username"
+   % export HUBOT_MATRIX_PASSWORD="password"
+   % export HUBOT_MATRIX_HOST_SERVER="https://matrix.tomesh.net"

+Finally start the meshbot using this adapter

+    % bin/hubot -a matrix

+**Notes:**

+You can set the name of the bot by adding the `--name MYBOTNAME` parameter.

+To have the bot join a channel simply invite it.
+To have him leave the channel kick it.

 ### Configuration